-I love to escape into the scripted reality world of ‘Made in Chelsea’, watching young, nubile, supermodel types supping champagne whilst I shove fistfuls of space invaders into my gob and neck merlot out of a tumbler.
+I am a big fan of Binky and I love to escape into the scripted reality world of ‘Made in Chelsea’, watching young, nubile, supermodel types supping champagne whilst I shove fistfuls of space invaders into my gob and neck merlot out of a tumbler.
 It’s pure escapism, so far removed from my life as a stay at home mum.
 And I was thrilled to see that Binky is with child.
 Congratulations to her.

 However, something about it being on that show made me uneasy.
 The same uneasiness I get when I see adverts for Sam Faiers Mummy Diaries.